 From anatomy exhibits to interactive displays, teenagers are bound to find them both educational and intriguing.
 Discover how our bodies function, and marvel at the incredible complexity of our systems.
 With engaging exhibits and cutting-edge technology, bodywork museums provide an interactive and immersive experience in Berlin.

-Grab a ticket and prepare to be amazed and inspired at Body Worlds Berlin Museum
+Grab a ticket and prepare to be amazed and inspired at Body Worlds Berlin Museum.

 F1 simulator

 Does your teen fancy themselves as a race car driver?
-Well, Berlin has just the experience for them, get in a Formula One car simulator and try out your skills.
+Well, Berlin has just the experience for them.
+Get in a Formula One car simulator and try out your skills.
 Navigate the twists and turns of a Grand Prix track at high speeds for a truly immersive experience.

 The 180-degree full HD 180 screen puts you directly into the race as you rip down the straights and drift around corners.

-Rise to the top of the Berlin TV Tower
+Rise to the top of the Berlin TV Tower.

-The Berlin Tv Tower sits proudly looking over Alexanderplatz and pointing its gaze over the city.
+The Berlin TV Tower sits proudly, looking over Alexanderplatz and pointing its gaze over the city.
 The tower was constructed between 1965 and 1969 and stands at 368 meters, making it the tallest building in Germany and the 3rd tallest in the European Union.

 Berlin fun places for teenagers -Indoor Skydiving

 Indoor skydiving is a new trend that is catching on with teenagers.
-It is a safe way to experience the thrill of skydiving without having to go through all the hassle of getting on an aeroplane and going to a place that is outside the city centre that may require transportation.
+It is a safe way to experience the thrill of skydiving without having to go through all the hassle of getting on an aeroplane and going to a place outside the city centre that may require transportation.

-Berlin hop on hop off bus tour
+Berlin hop on hop off bus tour.

 Berlin is a large city with its sights and attractions spread out.
 You have little choice but to take either public transport or an Uber.

-Take a scenic helicopter flight over Berlin
+Take a scenic helicopter flight over Berlin.

 Berlin top sights – Visit the Berlin Wall